chunxli/maui-gcdump-collect/README.md

 # maui-gcdump-collect
-Script to collect dotnet maui gcdump, ios only currently.
+Script to collect dotnet maui gcdump, iOS only currently.

 1. Update the following parameters in the script: gcdumpcollect.sh based on your project and environment: